warroyo/flux-tmc-multitenant/README.md

 ```

-The next role is the one that will allow the flux tenant service account in the infra-ops cluster the ability to create TMC namespaces. this enable namespace self service.
+The next role is the one that will allow the flux tenant service account in the infra-ops cluster the ability to create TMC namespaces. this enables namespace self service.

 ```bash
 tanzu tmc iam role create -f tmc/iam/tmcnamespaces-iam.yaml